amishsaxena48-sudo/MY-PERSONAL-COMMAND-CENTER-MPCC-/README.md

-MY PERSONAL COMMAND CENTERPROBLEM: We use some websites for daily basis.
+# MY PERSONAL COMMAND CENTER #

+PROBLEM: We use some websites for daily basis.
 But there have a issue that we have to first open browser then search that website, sometimes we found easily but sometimes we don't.
 It takes a huge time waste and mental stress.

 SOLUTION: This python program can easily access to those websites whose are in code, just enter choice number and in some seconds you will be there.